kristinebilgrav/sTELLeR_supplementary/README.md

 Contains supplementary scripts and files used to benchmark and test sTELLeR (https://github.com/kristinebilgrav/sTELLeR)

 The files include fasta sequences of several L1s (L1HS, L1preTa, L1PA2, L1PA6, L1) and Alus (AluJb, AluY, AluJr, AluSp, AluSq, AluJo, AluYb8, AluYa5, AluSx) which can be used in running sTELLeR.
-It containes a small simulated bam file containing TE insertions and its reference file that can be used for testing.
+It containes a small simulated bam file containing TE insertions and its reference file (masked chr22 with removed masked parts - zip file.
+Need to use this for correct reference base) that can be used for testing.
 A txt file with correct TE positions is provided.
 The TruthSet folder and containing files are scripts used to generate the truthset.

 Example run of https://github.com/kristinebilgrav/sTELLeR using the above test data: